When to Go to Japan: Our Recommended Months and Seasons to Travel

 January

-- Where to go: Northern Japan sees a lot of snowfall, making it the perfect destination for winter sports like skiing.
+Northern Japan sees a lot of snowfall, making it the perfect destination for winter sports like skiing.
 If you want to escape the cool temperatures, Southern Japan is relatively mild in January.

 February

-- Where to go: Like January, aim for the winter sports wonderland of Hokkaido or the alpine regions.
-Seeing small Japanese villages blanketed by snow or dipping into an authentic onsen experience with slightly milder temperatures than January make February the perfect month for anyone wanting to visit Japan in winter!
-The famous Sapporo Snow Festival also takes place over seven days in February.
+Like January, we’d suggest aiming for the winter sports wonderland of Hokkaido or the alpine regions.
+In our opinion, seeing small Japanese villages blanketed by snow or dipping into an authentic onsen experience with slightly milder temperatures makes February the perfect month for anyone wanting to visit Japan in winter.

 March

-- Overview: Conditions get much milder in the first official month of spring in Japan.
+Conditions get much milder in the first official month of spring in Japan.
 Plum trees and cherry blossoms start to bloom in the southern parts of Japan near the end of the month.
-Average lows drop anywhere from -4ºC in Sapporo to 16ºC in Okinawa while average highs throughout most of the country sit between 4ºC to 21ºC.

-- Where to go: The winter sports season is at its tail-end during March.
-Most Japanese cities begin to de-thaw from winter and are pleasant to walk around as long as you’re properly dressed.
-Avoid travelling towards in late March as school holidays kick in.
+The winter sports season is at its tail-end during March.
+Most Japanese cities begin to de-thaw from winter and, in our opinion, are pleasant to walk around as long as you’re properly dressed.

 April

-- Where to go: Other than Hokkaido, nearly everywhere in Japan is full bloom by April.
-In fact, April is perhaps the best time to visit Tokyo and other big Japanese cities for its combination of mild temperatures, sunny day, drier conditions, and the peak of cherry blossom season.
-Keep the crowds in mind as late April brings Golden Week, the biggest domestic travel period of the year.
-You should book well in advance if you’re planning to travel during the Golden Week holidays.
+Other than Hokkaido, nearly everywhere in Japan is in full bloom by April.
+In fact, we think April is perhaps the best time to visit Tokyo and other big Japanese cities for its combination of mild temperatures, sunny days, and drier conditions.
+Oh, and the peak of cherry blossom season!

 May

-- Where to go: Most of Japan is pleasant to travel through in May.
-The exception is Okinawa where the rainy season is starting.
-With the exception of Golden Week at the beginning of the month, the crowds are smaller in May in Japan.
-Tackling the busiest tourist areas is smart in May.
-It’s the perfect month to dig into all the best things to do in Kyoto and check out the top attractions in Osaka.
-May is also the perfect time to start flexing your Japan rail pass.
+With the exception of Golden Week at the beginning of the month, we’ve noticed that the tourist crowds throughout Japan are smaller in May.
+Tackling the busiest tourist areas is smart.
+We think it’s the perfect month to dig into all the fun things to do in Kyoto and our favorite attractions in Osaka.

 June